 - Combined life insurance

-Combined life insurance is quite similar to a joint policy.
-Just like joint insurance, combined covers both partners, but there are some key differences.
+Combined life insurance is like a joint life insurance policy.
+Just like joint insurance, combined covers both partners, but there are some key differentiating factors.

-In the case of a term life policy, the beneficiary receives the payout only if the insured dies within the policy’s term.
+In the case of term life insurance, the beneficiary receives the payout only if the insured dies within the life insurance policy’s term.
 Permanent life insurance, by contrast, has no such restrictions.
-The insurance company pays the policy’s proceeds to the beneficiary whenever the insured dies, provided the policy is in force.
+The insurance company pays the policy’s proceeds to the beneficiary whenever the insured dies, provided the policy remains active.

 Joint life insurance is built for two.
 It covers the life of both partners but requires only one application.
 The policy also pays out only once, and the coverage ends when the insurer issues the payout.